immcantation/alakazam/docs/topics/pairwiseDist.md

 See also
 -------------------

-Uses [seqDist](seqDist.md) for calculating distances between pairs.
 Nucleotide distance matrix may be built with [getDNAMatrix](getDNAMatrix.md).
 Amino acid distance matrix may be built with [getAAMatrix](getAAMatrix.md).
+Uses [seqDist](seqDist.md) for calculating distances between pairs.
+See [pairwiseEqual](pairwiseEqual.md) for generating an equivalence matrix.